 Your district or bus company must invoice the Albright-Knox Art Gallery after the date of your tour in order to receive payment for your buses up to $140 per bus.
 Any additional costs are the responsibility of the school or district.

 Please advise your district or bus company to send all invoices to:

 Your district or bus company will receive payment for your buses up to $140 per bus (American funds).
 For questions about invoices or reimbursements, please call 716.270.8253.

-The Albright-Knox Education team has developed lesson plans that correspond to the Gallery’s Collection and special exhibitions.
+The Albright-Knox Education team has developed lesson plans that correspond to the museum’s Collection and special exhibitions.